Mexican Fruit Ponche Navideño

 In a medium saucepan, bring one quart of water to a boil.
 Add the tejocotes, lower the heat and simmer for 6-8 minutes until softened.
 Remove the fruit, peel and cut off the hard ends.

-Prepare the fruits: Peel the sugar cane and slice it into medallions.
+Prepare the fruits: Peel the sugar cane and slice it into medallions or sticks.
 Remove the stems and cores from the pears and cut into large chunks.
 Cut the guavas and prunes in half.
 Stud the oranges with the whole cloves.
 Cut the cone of piloncillo into large chunks.

 In a very large pot (like your grandma used to use for canning), bring the remaining water to a boil.
 Add all the fruits and nuts to the pot and bring it back to a boil.
 Lower heat and simmer for one-half hour, stirring gently now and then.
 Add the piloncillo and cinnamon.
 Simmer for another half hour.